Project

 Jun 2022 ABEL Energy Knowledge Sharing Report released – this report investigated the feasibility of a 100 MW electrolyser plant to produce renewables-based green hydrogen and methanol at Bell Bay for domestic and export use.

-Dec 2022 Iberdrola and ABEL Energy announce partnership for the joint delivery of the green hydrogen and green methanol production facility.
-The project's total estimated cost was announced at $1.7 billion.
+Dec 2022 Iberdrola and ABEL Energy announce a partnership for the joint delivery of the green hydrogen and green methanol production facility.
+The project's total estimated cost was announced as $1.7 billion.

 Jun 2023 Hydro Tasmania announced the signing of a term sheet with Iberdrola and ABEL Energy for the sale of the decommissioned Bell Bay Power Station.
 ABEL Energy announced the project's total estimated cost had been revised down from $1.7 billion to $1.2 billion.